altfatterz/altfatterz.github.io/_posts/2016-03-14-database-migration-with-flyway.md

 ---
 layout: post
 title: Database migration with Flyway
-tags: [flyway, postgresql, springboot, docker]
+tags: [flywaydb, postgresql, springboot, docker]
 ---

 In this post I describe how to evolve a database schema using [Flyway](https://flywaydb.org/).
 I will create a simple service which manages athletes using postgresql as datastore.